 The most common reason why iguanas get aggressive is because of the breeding season.
 Males especially get aggressive during this time because in the wild they’re competing for females during this time.
 In captivity, they can view you (their owner) as a competitor and thus might lash out and attack you.

-Try to be understanding and have patience with your iguana.
+Try to be understanding and have patience with them.
 This is just their natural behavior and there’s nothing they can do about it.

 If you do notice that your iguana seems to get more aggressive around certain colors try your best to avoid these colors around them.